 “WINE comes in at the mouth.
 And love comes in at the eye; That’s all we shall know for truth before we grow old and die.
 I lift the glass to my mouth, I look at you, and sigh.”
 WB Yeats

-Catalunya has several famous wine growing areas including Priorat, Montsant, and Penedes, to name the three best known.
-Many people are not aware that Sitges is so close to the Penedes wine region.
+Catalunya has several famous wine-growing areas including Priorat, Montsant, and Penedes, to name the three best known.
+Many people are not aware that Sitges is very close to the Penedes wine region and its many wineries.

 A great way to discover the countryside and taste some of the local wines is by taking a tour of your preferred vineyard.
-In the Penedes region alone there are about 180 cellars and 2,500 wine farms.
-All within a 30-minute drive.
-Most of these are half day trips.
+In the Penedes wine region alone there are about 180 cellars and 2,500 wine farms.
+All within a 30-minute drive of Sitges surrounding the town of Vilafranca del Penedes.
+Most of the vineyards do half-day tours.
+You will spend some time learning about penedes wine, the varietals and the region in general.
+Of course it would not be complete without a taste of their finest wines.

 Best Known Vineyards